-Animal foods in general and seafood, in particular, raises many concerns about exposure to unwanted chemicals.
+Animal foods in general and seafood, in particular, raises many concerns about exposure to unwanted chemicals (Read: The complete guide to testing your body for toxins).
 Here’s where clams stand on each:

 Mercury and methylmercury are two of the top concerns surrounding eating seafood.
 However, clams are considered to be in the lowest mercury category of seafood, and no restrictions are given for clam intake based on mercury exposure.3